Marcisbee/exome/README.md

 ```

 ### Q: Can I update state outside of React component?
 Absolutely.
-You can even share store across multiple React instances (or if we're looking into future - across the whole microfrontends architecture).
+You can even share store across multiple React instances (or if we're looking into future - across multiple frameworks).

 For example:
 ```tsx